More than $2 Million in New Tax Revenue, or No New Revenue

 If the property was used for single family houses, it would generate around $300,000 a year in new taxes assuming about 12 two acre lots could be carved out of the property, and based on the $25,000 in property taxes generated by a large residence in Wilton.

-If the SSND/Hines development is built, annual taxes generated by the property would exceed $2,000,000, subject to the caveats above.
+If the SSND/Hines development is built, annual taxes generated by the property could exceed $2,000,000.
 For instance, 131 Danbury Road (Riverside Wilton) is the new development recently completed on Rt 7.
 It is a 4.34-acre property with 173 multifamily units generating $1,197,077 in annual real estate taxes (approximately $6,920 per unit).
 Applying that per-unit benchmark to the Hines proposal of 280 units suggests potential annual tax revenue of approximately $1,937,600 ($6,920 x 280 units).
 This estimate is likely very conservative as it does not account for the Hines project’s more extensive amenities, healthcare services, higher end improvements, and that the SSND property, at 38 acres, is eight times larger than the Riverside development.
 This estimate also does not take into account the substantial personal property taxes generated for the Town, which are paid by business but which are not paid by residences.
 The SSND/Hines development is therefore likely to generate substantially more taxes per a unit than the Riverside development.

-To illustrate the significance of another $2,000,000 in annual taxes, Wilton currently uses bonding to pay for road paving and other maintenance, which totals about $2,000,000 a year.
+Wilton currently uses bonding to pay for road paving and other maintenance, which totals about $2,000,000 a year.
 Most towns pay these expenses out of operating funds, and are not going into debt to pay these expenses as Wilton does.
 The taxes generated by the SSND/Hines development alone can pay the full cost of these expenses, which would therefore free up $2,000,000 on bonding capacity a year to pay for the substantial capital projects Wilton will have to bond over the next several years.
-Here is a link to a GMW article discussing the to the list created by the Wilton Capital Planning Committee ranking the 14 most important projects to bond for the Town, many of which are less than $2 million, one of which could be bonded each year with the bonding freed up by no longer bonding road improvements.
+Here is a link to a GMW article discussing the list created by the Wilton Capital Planning Committee ranking the 14 most important projects to bond for the Town, many of which are less than $2 million, one of which could be bonded each year with the bonding freed up by no longer bonding road improvements.
+(See accompanying table below, click to open in new window.)

-Will the SSND Have to Pay Property Taxes Prior to Re-Development of the Property
+Will the SSND Have to Pay Property Taxes Prior to Re-Development of the Property?

 The SSND has historically not paid property taxes because of the charitable use of the property, I have been told (in February 2026) that the Town intends to seek $850,000 in property taxes from the SSND on the basis that the non-profit use of the property has been abandoned.
 I have also been told by the SSND’s representatives that they intend to fight this because the property continues to be used by the SSND’s charitable foundation, even if it is no longer used as a retirement community or infirmary.
 At such time as the SSND actually does pay property taxes prior to re-development of the property, I will amend this page.